Dear Design Doctor

 I am in debt and need money to get it off the ground.
 Can you help or advice who gives money?

-The Design Doctor is Patricia van den Akker, Director of The Design Trust:
+The Design Doctor for this real life question is Patricia van den Akker, Director of The Design Trust:

 There seems to be a bit of a myth that there is funding available to set up your own business or creative projects.
 Please read another Design Trust blog post Busting the myth of funding that covers that topic.